 To succeed in their consumer strategy, health care stakeholders should consider the following:

 Since 2008, the Deloitte Center of Health Solutions (DCHS) has surveyed a nationally representative sample of US adults (18 and older) about their experiences and attitudes related to their health, health insurance and health care.
 The national sample is representative of the US Census with respect to age, gender, race/ethnicity, income, geography and insurance source.
 As part of this effort, in February and March 2018, DCHS conducted an online survey of 4,530 US adults.

 Using the 2018 consumer survey data, we selected 158 of the 347 variables to use in a segmentation analysis.
 Broadly speaking, these 158 variables fit into 12 themes:

 After exploring multiple approaches, we used a K-Means approach which resulted in a four-cluster solution.

 Deloitte is working with clients across all sectors of the health care industry to adapt to the age of the empowered consumer and find winning solutions.
-With the right strategy, customer understanding, financial modeling, and anticipatory preparation, health care organizations can adjust to the changing climate.
-Further, we’ve found that our clients can also invest in new retail-oriented capabilities, especially in the areas of digital, analytics, talent, process enhancements, and new operational systems to address the new demands of the empowered individual.
+With the right strategy, customer understanding, financial modelling and anticipatory preparation, health care organisations can adjust to the changing climate.
+Further, we’ve found that our clients can also invest in new retail-oriented capabilities, especially in the areas of digital, analytics, talent, process enhancements and new operational systems to address the new demands of the empowered individual.